siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 > notice the relation

 Counting asks how many visible units are present.
-Relation-aware arithmetic asks what joined value is produced when the parts meet.
+Relation-aware arithmetic asks what value is produced when the relation between the parts is kept visible.

-## Union And Joining
+## Union And Relation

 Early arithmetic often treats addition as union: